-Contributions of our Study First, we propose three BN models for predicting PTSD during the initial screening of veterans at a VA facility.
-One of these, the GL_2 regularized BN, is a new method for constructing BNs in the context of missing data and highly skewed features.
+The main contribution is a BN constructed by the $GL_2$ -regularized method for predicting PTSD during the initial screening of veterans at a VA facility.
+The implementation code for our proposed method is available from the IJOC GitHub software repository (Tan et al. 2023).
+We also construct two other BNs-the BIC score-based BN and the naive Bayes BN-using existing methods to compare the accuracy of the $GL_2$ -regularized BN.
 Second, our models can be used as a screening tool to detect PTSD at an early stage.
 Early detection of PTSD reduces its impact/risk and makes the treatment more efficient and less expensive.
 Our model substantially improves VA hospitals' prediction accuracy of the currently adopted PC-PTSD-5 test.
-Third, the BIC score-based and GL_2 -regularized BNs are used to identify important features in PTSD screening for military veterans.
-Identifying such important features of PTSD is helpful to the US military in finding ways to avoid the problem and guide diagnosis, therapy, and disease control for VA hospitals.
-This also contributes to the literature by providing the first set of analyses on the modifying effect of patient demographic characteristics, military experience, and other co-morbidities on the performance of screening tools in the primary care setting.
+Third, the BIC score-based and $GL_2$ -regularized BNs identify important features in PTSD screening for military veterans.
+Identifying such important features of PTSD is helpful to the U.S. military in finding ways to avoid the problem and guide diagnosis, therapy, and disease control for VA hospitals.
+This also contributes to the literature by providing the first set of analyses on the modifying effect of patient demographic characteristics, military experience, and other comorbidities on the performance of screening tools in the primary care setting.
 Fourth, our paper introduces a new feature importance assessment method for BN models.
 We believe this method is cleaner than the commonly used permutation-based method.